McAlevely delivers the harsh truth of why trade unions are declining and what it will take to keep them alive.

 There really isn’t anything like a strike.
 Thousands of people put their life situations on the line, and there is no way to learn how to do it except by doing it.

-At a time when unions are in decline, Jane McAlevey, the famous American labor movement organiser, keeps succeeding.
+At a time when unions are in decline, Jane McAlevey, the famous American labour movement organiser, keeps succeeding.
 Here she shares with us a personal account of her organizing victories, and the unconventional strategies key to her successes.

 Raising expectations: our role as an organiser